-We love grinding grains at home for various reasons.
-Here, I am sharing my experience with the KitchenAid and Mockmill attachments.
+We love grinding grains at home.
+Here, I am sharing my experience with the KitchenAid and Mockmill grain mill attachments.

 While there are so many different ways you can grind your own flours, I wanted to share why I love my KitchenAid stand mixer and what attachment I prefer for that!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.

 Of course, you can choose to buy whole grain flour.
 Or simply buy a whole grain product such as bread, bagels, cakes, muffins, or pasta.

 While I am not certain about whole grain flours, I did learn a thing or two about whole grain products you can buy in the store.

 A grain consists of the bran (the fiber), the germ, and the endosperm (the starch that is your flour).
 Since the germ contains oils, it can go rancid easily and quickly.
 Therefore, commercial food producers often, if not always separate all the parts of the whole grain but only add back the bran and the flour.
 Then, you are not getting a true WHOLE grain product.
 I don’t know about you but I found that pretty disturbing!

 Ready to learn my Super Simple Sourdough method?
 Click here to learn more.

 We like to bake our own breads and other flour-based goods.

 I bake several times a week, both a darker, denser European-style whole-grain bread and a lighter artisan-style sourdough bread.
 The former is a true whole grain bread while the latter is white flour-based with some whole grain flour added for taste and better texture.